kweisamx/TensorFlow-ESPCN/README.md

 python main.py
 ```

-if you want to see the flag
+if you want to see all flag
 ```
 python main.py -h
 ```